-Demi Lovato's holding tight to her heart with her single "HEART ATTACK," a power-pop hit about being vulnerable in love.
-The song shows Lovato's increasing maturity and staying power in her post-Disney career.
+Demi Lovato's holding tight to their heart with their single "HEART ATTACK," a power-pop hit about being vulnerable in love.
+The song shows Lovato's increasing maturity and staying power in their post-Disney career.
 The release of the video -- a simple panorama of the song's lyrics with fans' tweets flowing across the screen -- created quite a stir, with fans having to tweet the song's lyrics to unlock access to it.

 Is it any good?

-The former Disney pop princess continues to grow up on "Heart Attack."
-While the lyrics are a little lame ("You make me wanna be a girl/ Paint my nails and wear perfume), the vocal performance shows Lovado's continued maturity.
-When she belts out "You make me glow" on the chorus, she seems to be channeling Kelly Clarkson, clinching the single's hit status.
-Here's hoping the rest of her new album continues to highlight her vocal chops and increasing range.
+The former Disney pop icon continues to grow up on "Heart Attack."
+While the lyrics are a little lame, the vocal performance shows Lovado's continued maturity.
+When they belt out "You make me glow" on the chorus, they seem to be channeling Kelly Clarkson, clinching the single's hit status.
+Here's hoping the rest of their new album continues to highlight their vocal chops and increasing range.

 Families can talk about how Lovato's music has changed over time.
-What makes her current music sound different?
+What makes their current music sound different?

-Lovato has been upfront about her personal struggles.
-Do you think she's still a good role model?
+Lovato has been upfront about their personal struggles.
+Do you think they're still a good role model?
 Why or why not?

 What do you think of the music video?
 Do you like the idea of integrating Twitter with videos?